jimmyz/familysearch-rb/README.md

 	response = client.get 'https://sandbox.familysearch.org/platform/tree/persons/KWQX-52J'

+## FamilySearch::Gedcomx

+A separate `familysearch-gedcomx` gem is pulled in as a dependency for the `familysearch` gem.
+This provides a Ruby object structure that matches the [application/x-fs-v1+json](https://familysearch.org/developers/docs/api/fs_json) hypermedia type.
+It also provides convenience methods and graph (pedigree) traversal functionality.

+For more information visit the [familysearch-gedcomx](https://github.com/jimmyz/familysearch-gedcomx-rb) homepage.

 ## Faraday

 This gem depends upon the wonderful `faraday` gem for handling HTTP calls.
 One of the advantages of this is that you could possibly swap out underlying http libraries.
 Currently, it utilizes the Net::HTTP library, but in the future it could potentially support other libraries such as EventMachine's asynchronous http library.